A general model of hierarchical fractal scale-free networks: Results

 This implies that a network $\mathcal{G}_{\gen}$ formed by an asymmetric generator also exhibits the scale-free property.
 It is interesting to note that $\mathcal{G}_{\gen}$ is scale-free as long as $\bar{\kappa}$ is greater than $1$, even if the degree of one of the root nodes is unity, regardless of the condition (1) for generators.
 Here, we should emphasize that the relation between $N_{\gen}(k)$ and $P(k)$ depends on the values of $\kappa_{1}$ and $\kappa_{2}$.
 If $\kappa_{1}=\kappa_{2}$ holds, degrees in $\mathcal{G}_{\gen}$ take exponentially discretized values, such as $k$, $\bar{\kappa} k$, $\bar{\kappa}^{2}k$, $\dots$, as in the case of symmetric generators, and $N_{\gen}(k)$ is proportional to $kP(k)$, i.e. $N_{\gen}(k)\propto k^{-\gamma'}$ with $\gamma'=\log \mgen/\log \bar{\kappa}$.
 On the other hand, degrees in $\mathcal{G}_{\gen}$ take nearly uniform values if $\kappa_{1}\ne \kappa_{2}$.
 In this case, the exponent $\gamma'$ becomes equal to $\gamma$, because $N_{\gen}(k)\propto P(k)$.
 Therefore, the exponent $\gamma'$ describing the asymptotic behavior of $N_{\gen}(k)$ is presented by

 The fractal property of a network $\mathcal{G}_{\gen}$ is not influenced by the symmetry of the generator.
-This is because the relation between the diameter $L_{\gen-1}$ of the $(\gen-1)$-th generation network $\mathcal{G}_{\gen-1}$ and $L_{\gen}$ for $\mathcal{G}_{\gen}$ is still expressed by equation (\ref{eq_3_21}) even for the asymmetric generator, and the number of nodes $N_{\gen}$ also remains as given by equation (\ref{eq_3_3}).
-Therefore, $\mathcal{G}_{\gen}$ formed by an asymmetric generator keeps the fractal property with the fractal dimension given by equation (\ref{eq_3_23}).
+This is because the relation between the diameter $L_{\gen-1}$ of the $(\gen-1)$-th generation network $\mathcal{G}_{\gen-1}$ and $L_{\gen}$ for $\mathcal{G}_{\gen}$ is still expressed by Eq~(\ref{eq_3_21}) even for the asymmetric generator, and the number of nodes $N_{\gen}$ also remains as given by Eq~(\ref{eq_3_3}).
+Therefore, $\mathcal{G}_{\gen}$ formed by an asymmetric generator keeps the fractal property with the fractal dimension given by Eq~(\ref{eq_3_23}).

-In order to obtain the expression of the average clustering coefficient of the FSFN formed by an asymmetric generator, we need to distinguish the numbers of triangles $\DRa$ and $\DRb$ including the root nodes ${\rm R}_{1}$ and ${\rm R}_{2}$, respectively.
+In order to obtain the expression of the average clustering coefficient of the FSFN formed by an asymmetric generator, we need to distinguish the numbers of triangles $\DRa$ and $\DRb$ including the root nodes $\text{R}_{1}$ and $\text{R}_{2}$, respectively.
 The probability that $k_{1}\DRa$ triangles arise from the replacement of $k_{1}$ edges from a node of degree $k$ with the generator $G$ and $(k-k_{1})\DRb$ triangles arise from the replacement of the remaining $(k-k_{1})$ edges is $\Big( \Big)/2^{k}$.
 Considering this probability, the average clustering coefficient is presented by